nil1666/IDC4Android/README.md

 # IDC4Android

-IDC 4 Android is different from what we used in windows.
-For example, GetEntryPointQty() described in Enumerating Exported Functions section of THE IDAPRO BOOK will retrive nothing in android OS.
+IDC 4 for Android ELF file is different from what we used for windows PE file.
+For example, GetEntryPointQty() described in Enumerating Exported Functions section of THE IDAPRO BOOK will retrive nothing for an ELF file.

 We write these script to verify the useful of these examples and give the alternative scheme if dose not.